Joule thief: History

-Kaparnik

 In November 1999 issue of Everyday Practical Electronics (EPE) magazine, the "Ingenuity Unlimited" (reader ideas) section had a novel circuit idea entitled "One Volt LED - A Bright Light" by Z. Kaparnik from Swindon, Wiltshire, UK.
-Three example circuits were shown for operating LEDs from supply voltages below 1.5 Volts.
+Three example circuits were shown for operating LEDs from supply voltages below 1.5 volts.
 The basic circuits consisted of a transformer-feedback NPN transistor voltage converter based on the blocking oscillator.
 After testing three transistors (ZTX450 at 73% efficiency, ZTX650 at 79%, and BC550 at 57%), it was determined that a transistor with lower Vce(sat) yielded better efficiency results.
 Also, a resistor with lower resistance would yield a high current.